SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 Most research software projects begin as the work of one person, who may continue to do the bulk of the coding and data analysis throughout its existence {cite:p}`Maju2019`.
-As projects become larger,though, they eventually need more contributors to sustain them.
-Involving more people also improves the functionality and robustness of the code, since newcomers bring their own expertise or see old problems in new ways.
+As projects become larger, though, they eventually need more contributors to sustain them.
+Involving more people also improves the functionality and robustness of the code,since newcomers bring their own expertise or see old problems in new ways.

-In order to leverage a group's expertise, a project must do more than *allow* people to contribute: its leaders must communicate that the project *wants* contributions, and that newcomers are welcome and valued {cite:p}`Shol2019`.
+In order to leverage a group's expertise, a project must do more than *allow* people to contribute:
+Its leaders must communicate that the project *wants* contributions, and that newcomers are welcome and valued {cite:p}`Shol2019`.
 Saying "the door is open" is not enough: many potential contributors have painful personal experience of being less welcome than others.
 In order to create a truly welcoming environment for everyone, the project must explicitly acknowledge that some people are treated unfairly and actively take steps to remedy this.
 Doing this increases diversity within the team, which makes it more productive {cite:p}`Zhan2020`.
 More importantly, it is the right thing to do.

 > **Terminology**